Leadable/mls-feeds/README.md

 4. Fetch images for new listings and existing listings with a change in the image modification timestamp column.
 5. Geocode listing addresses for new listings and existings listings with an address change.

+# Publishing Changes
+After a board has been updated (Steps 1-5 of previous section), a publish script will run to determine how to update the live data.
+Incremental changes will be used to update live data, unless a full rebuild is necessary.
+1. Determine if there is a schema change by hashing the column names and types of the view against the hash of the materialized view which represents live data.
+If there is a schema change, a full rebuild is necessary.
+2. If the schema is consistent, then hash the metadata values (__inserted_at, __modified_at, __removed_at) for all rows in the view against the materialized view to determine if the data has changed.
+3. Generate diff containing whatever schema and data changes are necessary, push diff to storage service
+4. Insert a row on live publish table containing old/new hashes, if a rebuild is necessary, and location of diff.
+5. Update the local materialized view which represents the live data.

 # Maintaining State
 Each board has a table call mutation wich keeps track of the remote changes